weave-services/digitalocean-idp/README.md

-# Build Your Own PaaS/IDP on DigitalOcean
+# Build Your Own PaaS/IDP on DigitalOcean updated for Weave

 Creating a custom cloud platform brings powerful advantages—cost savings, full control, data sovereignty, and, crucially, the ability to make your solution self-hostable.
 By using DigitalOcean's affordable infrastructure, you can save thousands per month compared to AWS Lambda, Vercel, Cloudflare, or similar providers.